 The African Disability Rights Yearbook (ADRY) is a peer-reviewed journal that is published once a year with 2013 as its augural year.

 Articles for Section A of the ADRY - the subject of this Call - should be original and not under consideration for publication by another journal.
 An article should not exceed 10 000 words, including footnote references.
-When preparing articles for submission, contributors are kindly requested to follow the guidelines in the contributor's guide.
+When preparing articles for submission, contributors are advised to follow the guidelines which are available on the ADRY website under ‘Submissions’.

 Drawing inspiration from the European Yearbook on Disability Law, it is the first publication of its kind that focuses on Africa.
 It aims to bring into prominence an area traditionally neglected by both African governments and academics.
 Following in the wake of the adoption of the United Nations Convention on the Rights of Persons with Disabilities, it is the first peer-reviewed journal to focus exclusively on disability as human rights on the African continent.

 The Yearbook, which is projected to appear annually, is set out in three sections.
 Section A contains academic articles: Section B consists of country-based research, charting recent developments on disability rights legislation, case law and policy developments in selected African states; and Section C deals with relevant developments in the African Union (AU) and African sub-regional organisations.

 The publication of the first issue of the Yearbook in 2013 is a milestone in the engagement on the rights of persons with disabilities by the Centre for Human Rights, Faculty of Law, University of Pretoria, under whose auspices this publication was conceived and is being produced.
 It marks a highlight in the efforts taken by the Centre over the last few years to bring more academic attention to the rights of persons with disabilities in Africa.
 These efforts have only been possible with the support of the Open Society foundations, in particular, Open Society Initiative for Southern Africa (OSISA).